rbmj/iwg/cdx2015/writeups/laywer.md

 In bello
 --------
 Cyber lawyers need to be aware of everything that is happening during CDX in order to ensure that the team is not at risk of losing points.
+Thus, cyber lawyering has some inherent leadership responsibilities.
+However, there is no reason that the cyber lawyers must have formal leadership positions within CDX.
+NOT DONE!
+More joyous wonder is yet to come!